Accelerated Placement Act,

 Public Act 100-0421: Procedures

-The mission of Oak Lawn – Hometown School District 123 is “Learning Today for a Successful Tomorrow.”
+The mission of Oak Lawn – Hometown School District 123 is “Preparing Today’s Learner for Tomorrow’s World.”
 To that end the Board of Education believes that all students across the achievement spectrum should be challenged and supported to develop their potential.
 For some students needing a higher level of instruction, this can best be achieved by affording them access to curricula and learning environments more commonly provided to older students.
 This document will describe the process that the district will use for evaluating students for possible accelerated placement and identifying students who should be granted early admission to kindergarten or first grade, accelerated in one or more individual subject areas, or promoted to a higher grade level than their same-age peers.
 The policy shall be applied equitably and systematically to all students referred for acceleration regardless of race, ethnicity, gender, religion, sexual orientation, disability, gifted and talented status, twice/multiple exceptionality, English language proficiency or socioeconomic background.

 Acceleration is part of the D123’s Multi-Tiered System of Support.
 School District 123 defines Multi-Tiered System of Supports (MTSS) as a framework comprised of RtI academic and social emotional supports and PBIS behavioral supports.
 All D123 students’ developmental needs are met through high quality, research-based core instruction which is differentiated to meet all students’ unique learning styles.
 The MTSS framework involves regular monitoring of student progress by a problem-solving team comprised of school personnel and family.
 All decisions made by the problem-solving team are driven by child response data and a commitment to ensuring that all students are given equal opportunity to be successful.
 The MTSS Framework, relative to accelerated programming, provides students with an opportunity to experience individualized programming at various levels of intensity.
 Individualized programming is developed based on student assessment data.